 There may very well be a safe, natural teeth whitening method.
 Unfortunately, we haven’t yet discovered it.
 Until then, the safest way to whiten your teeth while still keeping them safe and healthy is through a dental professional.

-A second option would be for you to do in-office teeth whitening.
-Many dentists prefer Zoom Whitening.
-This allows you to get your teeth as white as possible in just one appointment.
+It still allows you to get your teeth as white as possible in just one appointment.
 It’s fast and convenient.
 Though, they will get very white.
 If that isn’t what you’re after, go with the at-home method.

 This blog is brought to you by Tulsa Cosmetic Dentist Dr. Jerome Cha.